-AM involves a number of steps from a 3D CAD model to a physical object, as follows:
+AM generally involves a number of steps that move from a virtual 3D CAD model to a physical 3D object, as follows:

 - CAD: A 3D CAD model of the target object is built in software, some times based on a 3D scanned image of the target generated with 3DST.
 The 3D CAD model determines only the geometry of the target object.
-The model can be created using 3D laser scanning. - Conversion to files for manufacturing: The CAD model cannot be used directly by AM machines; it must be converted to a format usable by the specific AM technology (e.g., stereolithography) being used.
+Three-dimensional laser scanning can be used to create the model. - Conversion to files for manufacturing: The CAD model cannot be used directly by AM machines; it must be converted to a format usable by the specific AM technology (e.g., stereolithography) being used.
 These files describe the external closed surfaces of the original CAD model and forms a basis for calculation of the layers used in manufacturing.
 The model approximates surfaces of the model with a series of triangular facets. - Revision of manufacturing files: The manufacturing files must be manipulated before manufacturing.
-For example, multiple objects may be manufactured simultaneously from the same file, requiring that the files of the objects be integrated.

-- Machine setup: AM machines must be set up to accommodate specific materials, layer thicknesses, and timing. - Build: Although all AM machines follow the layer-by-layer fabrication process, they utilize different techniques and technologies.
-For example, some of them use a high-power laser beam to melt a very fine metal powder in order to form a thin layer, while some others use UV light to solidify a specific kind of liquid polymer, called photopolymer. - Post-process: Post-processing may be required due to the need to cure photopolymers.
+For example, multiple objects may be manufactured simultaneously from the same file, requiring that the files of the objects be integrated. - Machine setup: AM machines must be set up to accommodate specific materials, layer thicknesses, and timing. - Build: Although all AM machines follow the layer-by-layer fabrication process, they utilize different techniques and technologies.
+For example, some of them use a high-power laser beam to melt a very fine metal powder in order to form a thin layer, while others use UV light to solidify a specific kind of liquid polymer, called photopolymer. - Post-process: Post-processing may be required due to the need to cure photopolymers.

-The first additive manufacturing system was created in the early 1980s when Charles Hull invented stereolithography (SLA), a printing process that enables a tangible 3D object to be created from digital data.
+The first additive manufacturing system was created in the early 1980s when Charles Hull invented stereolithography (SLA), a printing process that enabled a tangible 3D object to be created from digital data.
 The technology was then used to create a 3D model from a picture and allows users to test a design before investing in a larger manufacturing program.
 Since then, AM has evolved to include at least 13 different sub-technologies grouped into seven distinct process types.
+Figure 5 shows the evolution of additive manufacturing technology.